It is ironic that I started my journey into a minimalist lifestyle as a result of moving into a bigger home.

 Minimalism is a tool to rid yourself of life’s excess in favor of focusing on what’s important—so you can find happiness, fulfillment, and freedom.Joshua Fields Millburn and Ryan Nicodemus – The Minimalists

 So if you want to start living a more minimalist lifestyle, or you have started but you need some more inspiration, here are the things which I have done to help me.

 1 Know you why

 When you live a purposeful and intentional life, part of that means that you have to ask yourself some thoughtful questions.

 Why do you want to simplify your life?
 What is it that drives you?
 Do you want to get out of debt?
 Have more personal freedom?
 Live a simpler and cleaner life?
 Do you want to do it for the environment?

-Whether a single reason or a combination of these, clarity on your why can help you make the mindset shift you need.
+Whether a single reason or a combination of these, clarity on your why can help you make the mental shift you need.

 Our mindset is something internal to us, but it shows up in our words, actions and choices.
 Hence the saying: you are what you think!

 2. Make the decision to stop buying stuff

 Impulse buys are what leads to clutter.
 Therefore, make the decision to stop buying things and rather shop your closets, the pantry and the fridge.
 Only buy those things which are necessary for your physical survival (like food) and safety.